Inside Out Cast: Who Voices Joy, Anger, Riley, and Others?

 1. Riley Andersen

-Voice Actors: Kaitlyn Dias (First Film), Kensington Tallman (Inside Out 2)
+Voice Actors: Kaitlyn Dias (Inside Out), Kensington Tallman (Inside Out 2)

-About the Voice Actors: Kaitlyn Dias was the voice of young Riley in the original movie.
-She was 11 years old at the time of production when she underwent puberty.
-As a result, her voice dropped during dubbing, and she had to adjust it to sound younger.
+Riley Andersen was voiced by Kaitlyn Dias, who was 11 years old at the time of production.
+As she underwent puberty, her voice dropped during dubbing, and she had to adjust it to sound younger.

-In the sequel, Dias was replaced by Kensington Tallman as only an actress matching the character’s age could be hired.
-Apart from Inside Out 2, Tallman has appeared in shows like Drama Club and That Girl Lay Lay.
+In the sequel, Dias was replaced by Kensington Tallman, as only an actress matching the character’s age could be hired.
+Apart from Inside Out 2, Tallman has appeared in shows such as Drama Club and That Girl Lay Lay.

 2. Joy